Pizza Hut International Celebrates Iconic Original Pan® Pizza

 Brand Marks 40th Pan-iversary by Declaring October Global Pizza Month and Raising a Slice to Toast in Over 50 Countries

-PLANO, Texas, Sept.
-30, 2020 /PRNewswire-HISPANIC PR WIRE/ -- The 1980s delivered many icons, but none more memorable or cheesier than the oft-imitated, never-duplicated Pizza Hut Original Pan Pizza.
+PLANO, Texas, Oct.
+1, 2020 /PRNewswire/ -- The 1980s delivered many icons, but none more memorable or cheesier than the oft-imitated, never-duplicated Pizza Hut Original Pan Pizza.
 The menu item forever changed the pizza-eating experience, and at 40, it continues to exceed expectations as the most satisfying and most indulgent pizza around.
 In honor of the icon, Pizza Hut is hosting a celebration across 55 of its global markets, declaring October Global Pizza Month and serving up specials for fans around the world.

 The celebration will spotlight the evolution of the iconic dish, as well as the brand's story of "now that's delivering," which speaks to its global reach, accessibility and commitment to making it easier for everyone to get what they want.
 The digital-first campaign delivers on the promise that the Pan Pizza is the ultimate in satisfaction and that Pizza Hut International delivers the most satisfying experience anywhere, anytime.